Madame Roland: First term of office

 The office of Minister of the Interior was difficult and the work load was extremely heavy.
 The ministry was responsible for elections, education, agriculture, industry, commerce, roads, public order, poor relief and the working of government.
 Madame Roland remained the driving force behind her husband's work.
 She commented on all documents, wrote letters and memorandums, and had a major say in appointments, for example that of Joseph Servan de Gerbey as minister of war.
 She was, as always, very firm in her views and convinced of her own infallibility.

 In April 1792, the war so fervently desired by the Girondins broke out.
 Madame Roland wrote a reproachful letter to Robespierre because he still opposed the idea.
 This led to the end of the friendly relations between Robespierre and the Rolands; eventually he would become a sworn enemy of the Girondins and of Madame Roland.

-Madame Roland was able to convince her husband and the other ministers that the king was plotting to restore the ancien regime.
+Madame Roland was able to convince her husband and the other ministers that the king was plotting to restore the ancien régime.
 It was her idea to establish an army camp near Paris with 20,000 soldiers from all over France; these should intervene in the event of a possible counter-revolution in the capital.
 When Louis XVI hesitated to sign this into law, Roland sent him a disrespectful protest letter and published it before the king could respond.
 Madame Roland is rather vague in her memoirs as to whether she was merely involved in editing the letter, or whether she wrote the whole text.
 The latter is considered most likely by her biographers.
 In any case, it was her idea to publish the letter to get more support in the assembly and in the population.

 On June 10, 1792, Louis XVI sacked Jean-Marie Roland and the two other Girondin ministers.
 After this, radical Jacobins and Montagnards took the political initiative, which eventually led to the end of the monarchy on 10 August.
 Roland was then reappointed as minister.